Harvey Weinstein Found Guilty Of Rape, But Acquitted Of Most Sexual Assault Charges

 The verdict is some measure of vindication for the six women who testified that Weinstein attacked and sought to intimidate them.
 Although he was acquitted of the most serious charge — two counts of predatory sexual assault, which might have put him in a cell for the rest of his life — the jury convicted him of third-degree rape and first-degree criminal sexual act.

-Weinstein was led from the court in handcuffs.
-He could face decades in prison.
+Weinstein did not visibly react to the verdict, which the jury reached after about 30 hours of deliberations over five days.
+He was led from the court in handcuffs.

+The former producer could face decades in prison.
 It will be up to New York Judge James Burke to determine just how long the 67-year-old will be behind bars.
 Sentencing is set for March 11.

 Whatever the sentence, the verdict also represents a milestone for the #MeToo movement supporting sexual assault survivors, which gained traction partly from the revival of allegations against the movie mogul.